slerman12/UnifiedML/README.md

 - N-step reward via ```nstep=```
 - Action repeat via ```action_repeat=```
 - Frame stack via ```frame_stack=```

 Or keep the loosely-optimized per-task defaults.

 Actor-Critic ensembling is also supported for some agents like ```AC2Agent```:
 - ```Agent=Agents.AC2Agent +agent.num_actors=```
 - ```Agent=Agents.AC2Agent +agent.num_critics=```

-Please see ```Hyperparams/args.yaml``` for the vast array of configurable options.
+Please see ```Hyperparams/args.yaml``` for the vast array of configurable options available.

-As of now, all agents are *visual*, that is, they observe pixel-based inputs.

 Save videos with ```log_video=true```.

 Achieves [top scores](#bar_chart-agents--performances) in data-efficient RL from images across Atari and DMC.

+As of now, all agents are *visual*, that is, they observe pixel-based inputs.

 [comment]: <> (More in-depth logs can be toggled with ```agent.log=true```.)